 From rendering realistic depth-of-field effects~\citep{sakurikarepsilon,wu2022dof} in computational photography to modeling the intricate point spread functions~\citep{liu2022deep,shajkofci2020spatially} of optical systems, the ability to apply large, complex convolution kernels is a fundamental building block in modern vision and graphics computing systems.
 This creates a fundamental tension: while larger, more intricate kernels enable higher-fidelity results, their quadratic computational cost renders direct implementation impractical for interactive applications on devices ranging from mobile phones to high-end GPUs.

-To bridge this gap, a rich body of work has focused on approximation strategies.
-For specific cases like Gaussian blur, elegant solutions~\citep{zing2010extended,kovesi2010fast} with constant-time complexity exist by exploiting the filter's analytical properties.
-However, these specialized methods are not applicable to the arbitrary, often non-convex, kernels required for advanced effects.
-More general approaches, such as low-rank matrix decomposition~\citep{mcgraw2015fast}, can handle arbitrary kernels but often factor the operation into a series of smaller dense convolutions, limiting the potential for true sparsity and efficiency gains.
+To bridge this gap, many works have focused on approximation strategies.
+For specific cases like Gaussian blur, elegant constant-time solutions~\citep{zing2010extended,kovesi2010fast} exploit the filter’s analytic structure.
+However, such specialized methods are not applicable to the arbitrary, often non-convex kernels needed for advanced effects.
+More general approaches, such as low-rank matrix decomposition~\citep{mcgraw2015fast}, support arbitrary kernels but typically reduce the computation to a sequence of smaller dense convolutions, which limits sparsity and caps efficiency gains.